 The collection includes a range of books and pamphlets concerning or exploring themes around sexuality and gender identity.
 You can find examples of fiction and non-fiction works in the tabs within this box.
 Please note that these lists are not exhaustive, and further items of relevance may be found within the collection.
 If you identify any books within the collection that could be added to the list, we would be very pleased to hear about them.

-Examples of fiction books by LGBTQ+ and/or exploring LGBTQ+ themes include:
+Examples of fiction books by LGBTQ+ writers and/or exploring sexuality and gender identity include:

-TW: some of the books listed below relate to homophobia and violence against LGBTQ+ people
+Content warning: some of the books listed below relate to discrimination and violence against people in the LGBTQ+ community